LUDOVIC NICOLAS STUDIO

 •••••

-Whether our contemporaries like it or not, the art of the 20th century has nothing in common with the ‘works’ of today, and the word « art » has become a catch-all term for any kind of plastic creation.
-One only has to visit the galleries to realize that art has become an intellectual masquerade and a visual pollution on which bad people or charlatans try to make their fortune.
-In 1973, Jean Phaure described this trend with the objectivity it deserved: « modern art is black magic, sometimes in the most operative sense of the term, and has the eschatological function, like psychoanalysis, of bringing back into the field of our consciousness our infra-psychism, populated by all the psychic and demonic residues that, in the previous phases of the cycle, were contained in these cellars by sacred art, religions, and initiatory knowledge. » It doesn't take a Ph.D. in art history to realize that creativity, compared to the achievements of our past, is the victim of a controlled process of destruction.
-Indeed, how can we place the paintings of Jackson Pollock (1912-1956) on the same pedestal as those of Michelangelo (1475-1564), Raphael (1483-1520) or Botticelli (1445-1410) ?
-Unfortunately for our enlightenment and well-being, this imposed form of intellectual terrorism is not limited to the boundaries of art, but rots all the pillars on which the emancipation of a healthy and balanced society rests.
+No offense to our contemporaries, the Art before the 20th century had nothing in common with the "works" of today.
+The word "art" has unwittingly become a catch-all term into which any kind of creation can find its place.
+One only needs to frequent art galleries to realize that "art" has become an intellectual masquerade and a visual pollution on which ill-intentioned people or charlatans try to make their fortune.
+In 1973, Jean Phaure already described this trend with the objectivity it deserved: « Modern art is a black magic, sometimes in the most operative sense of the term, and has the eschatological function, like psychoanalysis, of placing back into the field of our consciousness our infra-psychism, populated by all the psychic and demonic residues that in the previous phases of the cycle had been contained in those cellars by sacred art, religions, and initiatory knowledge. »

 Symbolic façade at 63 Rue Réaumur - Paris, France

-The Trivium is defined by the expression of the Word (the Light) through words.
-It is divided into 3 subjects: grammar, dialectic and rhetoric.
+· The Trivium is defined by the expression of the Word (the Light) through words.
+It is divided into 3 subjects: grammar, dialectic, and rhetoric.

 •••••